 “As long as our – the survivors’ – candle is burning, we must use its light to learn, draw conclusions from, internalize, and apply the lessons we have learned as much as possible.”

 Israel Meir Lau was born in 1937 in Piotrków Trybunalski, Poland.
-In 1942 the majority of the city’s Jews were deported to Treblinka.
+In 1942, the majority of the city’s Jews were deported to Treblinka.
 Among the victims was the rabbi of Piotrków, Israel’s father Rabbi Moshe Chaim Lau.
-Israel, at the time a five year old known as Lulek, managed to evade being deported and was thus saved.
-In November 1944, during a selection, his mother succeeded in pairing him with his older brother Naphtali, who was sent to a labor camp.
-Their mother was murdered in Ravensbrueck.
-Lulek was deported along with his brother to the slave labor camp Czestochowa and from there to Buchenwald.
+Israel, at the time a five-year-old known as "Lulek," was saved from deportation by a series of rescuers – Jews and non-Jews.
+In November 1944, during a selection, his mother Chaya succeeded in pairing him with his older brother Naphtali, who was sent to a labor camp.
+Chaya was murdered in Ravensbrueck.
+Lulek was deported along with Naphtali to the Czestochowa slave labor camp and from there to Buchenwald.
 At the age of eight he was liberated in Buchenwald by American forces.

-In the summer of 1945 Israel and Naphtali made aliyah.
-Israel studied in various yeshivot and began to work as a teacher of Bible.
-After filling rabbinic posts in numerous synagogues and neighborhoods, he was appointed as chief rabbi of Netanyah, and then as chief rabbi of Tel Aviv-Yaffo.
-He also served as a member of the chief rabbinical council.
-Between the years 1999-2003 Rabbi Lau served as the Ashkenazic Chief Rabbi of Israel, returning afterwards to his position of Chief Rabbi of Tel Aviv-Yaffo.
+In the summer of 1945, Israel and Naphtali immigrated to Eretz Israel (British Mandatory Palestine).
+Israel studied in various Torah and Talmudic academies, and began to work as a teacher of the Bible.
+The 38th generation in an unbroken family chain of rabbis, he filled rabbinic posts in numerous synagogues and neighborhoods.
+He was appointed Chief Rabbi of Netanya, and then of Tel Aviv-Jaffa, and served as a member of the Chief Rabbinical Council.
+Between the years 1999-2003, Rabbi Lau served as the Ashkenazic Chief Rabbi of Israel, subsequently returning to his position of Chief Rabbi of Tel Aviv-Jaffa.

-Rabbi Lau is married and has eight children and many grandchildren.
+Rabbi Lau is married and has eight children and many descendants.
 He is the author of numerous works on Jewish law and tradition.
-In 2005 Rabbi Lau received the Israel Prize for Lifetime Achievement.
+In 2005, Rabbi Lau received the Israel Prize for Lifetime Achievement.